Permissions Required for AWS Accounts

 (optional - for Changes to AWS policies )

-For Network policy: Permission for policy provision, to remove the specified outbound (egress) rules from a security group for EC2-VPC.
+CNS For Network policy: Permission for policy provision, to remove the specified outbound (egress) rules from a security group for EC2-VPC.
+For ASMSRemoves the specified outbound (egress) rules from the specified security group

 Write